terwer/vuepress-plugin-vdoing-comment/README.md

     - [Use in Valine](#use-in-valine)
     - [Use in Artalk](#use-in-artalk)
     - [How to hide page comment](#how-to-hide-page-comment)

 ## Copyright

 This project is a enhance version of [https://github.com/dongyuanxin/vuepress-plugin-comment](https://github.com/dongyuanxin/vuepress-plugin-comment)

+## FAQ

+1. Artalk server crash after post a comment?

+it is a bug, already fixed in 1.0.2 .

+2. Some times comment component not load?

+Clear browser cache and reload page again.

+If you have other questions, please mail to youweics@163.com or open an issue

 ## Features